-- (i) Corresponds mainly to FONAVI contributions pending transfer to the Ministry of Economy and Finance MEF for collections made by the National Superintendency of Tax Administration SUNAT of FONAVI contributions made by taxpayers who have tax stability under Law N° 27071. - During 2018, the Fund reclassified approximately S/ 57,771,000 from the account "FONAVI Contributions to be transferred to the MEF" to the account "FONAVI Collection under Law N° 26969", for collections that would be subsequently transferred to the Ad Hoc Commission, note 13 (b). - (ii) Corresponds to checks drawn from 1999 to 2016, pending collection by the beneficiary.
-These checks were issued for the refund of FONAVI contributions according to communications from the National Tax Superintendence -SUNAT, in charge of collecting these resources.
+(i) Corresponds mainly to FONAVI contributions pending transfer to the Ministry of Economy and Finance - MEF for collections made by the National Superintendency of Tax Administration - SUNAT of FONAVI contributions made by taxpayers who have tax stability under Law N° 27071.

+During 2018, the Fund reclassified approximately S/ 57,771,000 from the account "FONAVI Contributions to be transferred to the MEF" to the account "FONAVI Collection under Law N° 26969", for collections that would be subsequently transferred to the Ad Hoc Commission, note 13 (b).

-- (b) Corresponds to Bonos Familiares Habitaciones (BFH) and/or Bono de protección de vivienda vulnerable (BVPP) to be returned to the MVCS or disbursed to technical entities (builders) for financing the BFH and that of the family groups that accessed the Techo Propio program.
-During the first quarter of 2021, the Fund received resources from the MVCS for this purpose, through Agreement N° 003-2021 in the amount of S/.
+- (ii) Corresponds to checks drawn from 1999 to 2016, pending collection by the beneficiary.
+These checks were issued for the refund of FONAVI contributions according to communications from the National Tax Superintendence -SUNAT, in charge of collecting these resources. - (b) Corresponds to Bonos Familiares Habitaciones (BFH) and/or Bono de protección de vivienda vulnerable (BVPP) to be returned to the MVCS or disbursed to technical entities (builders) for financing the BFH and that of the family groups that accessed the Techo Propio program.
+During the first semester of 2021, the Fund received resources from the MVCS for this purpose, through Agreement N° 003-2021 in the amount of S/.
 768,421 thousand. - (c) Corresponds to the balance of the monetary funds received from the MVCS, pending allocation to the beneficiaries who request the products offered by the Fund.
 The Fund makes the allocation of these resources through COFIDE, when the disbursements to the IFI for the approved credits are authorized. - (d) Corresponds to the funds received from the MVCS that were assigned to the credits authorized to the IFI (for the MIHOGAR Project credit and the New Housing Credits), after reviewing compliance with the requirements established in the respective regulations. - (e) Corresponds to the balances to be paid to the technical entities on behalf of the eligible family groups that accessed the Techo Propio and New Housing Acquisition Program.
 This balance includes the savings deposited by the family group in the Fund's accounts. - (f) Corresponds to funds received from the MVCS, approved by Ministerial Resolution N° 455-2017-Housing of November 24, 2017, which were assigned as economic aid to the affected population that occupied a house that was in a condition of collapse or disqualification, due to the occurrence of rain and dangers associated with the natural phenomenon called "Coastal Child" occurred in 2017.
 In that sense, the delivery of economic aid is of monthly periodicity, destined to the rent of a house by a value of 500 soles monthly, which will continue being given until the resources of this fund are exhausted. - (g) Corresponds to the balances to be paid to the eligible family groups that accessed the Bono Alquiler Vivienda (BAV).
-This balance includes the savings deposited by the family group in the Fund's accounts.
+This balance includes the savings deposited by the family group in the Fund's accounts. - (h) Corresponds to balances pending allocation of funds received from the AFD (French Development Agency) under the LAIF Agreement.
+These resources are an aid to sub-borrowers to compensate for interest not collected by the Fund.